google/codeworld/web/help/GuideUnit1.md

 Regardless of the message, you can always click on the line and column number next to an error message, and get straight to the location in your code where the error was recognized.
-(Sometimes, though, your actual mistake could be earlier!)
+(Be careful.
+Sometimes your actual mistake could be earlier!)
 So just read over it and double-check that you've typed what you intended.

 Defining variables
 ------------------

-In the nametags above, you defined *variables* called `program` and `nametag`.
+In the nametags above you defined *variables* called `program` and `nametag`.
 Because your code is like a dictionary or glossary, you can define as many variables as you like.
-For example, you might write:
+For example, you might write

 ~~~~~
 name = "Han"